 Prices for stained glass panels and art vary greatly.
 It is impossible to give even a ballpark figure without discussing your project.
 Initial consultations are free.
-We come to your home or office at a time convenient for you (though daylight hours are best to evaluate ambient lighting) to discuss your project in detail.
-Once we understand your needs we can give you a better idea of the cost of your project.
+I come to your home or office at a time convenient for you (though daylight hours are best to evaluate ambient lighting) to discuss your project in detail.
+Once I understand your needs I can give you a better idea of the cost of your project.
 When designing your custom window or artwork we discuss the choices available to present options that fit your space and budget needs.
+Some studios will quote a price per square foot.
+We do not.
+Experience has shown us that this figure is never accurate.
+It is usually based on the lowest price glass and the simplest design which is rarely what customers actually want.

 1. Size.
 The bigger the window the more material and labor involved.